Cultural depictions of spiders: In literature

-A key element of Richard Matheson's novel The Shrinking Man and the film based on it The Incredible Shrinking Man is the struggle of the protagonist, shrunken to the size of an insect, with a voracious spider - ending with his waging an epic battle and killing the spider.
+A key element of Richard Matheson's novel The Shrinking Man and the film based on it The Incredible Shrinking Man is the struggle of the protagonist, shrunken to the size of an insect, with a voracious spider – ending with his waging an epic battle and killing the spider.

 The 1952 children's novel Charlotte's Web by E. B. White is notable in its portrayal of the spider in a positive manner as a heroine rather than an object of fear or horror.

 More recently, giant spiders have featured in books such as the 1998 fantasy novel Harry Potter and the Chamber of Secrets by J. K. Rowling.
 This book was later followed by a motion picture of the same name, using the giant spider Aragog from the novel as a supporting character and friend of groundskeeper, Hagrid.
 In Fantastic Beasts and Where to Find Them, a book about many of the creatures within the Wizarding World, these giant spiders are also known as Acromantulas.

 The spider is also found in modern children's tales.
 The nursery rhymes "Itsy Bitsy Spider" and "Little Miss Muffet" have spiders as focal characters.
-The poem "The Spider and the Fly" (1829) by Mary Howitt is a cautionary tale of seduction and betrayal which later inspired a 1949 film and a 1965 Rolling Stones song, each sharing the same title, as well as a 1923 cartoon by Aesop Fables Studio.
+The poem "The Spider and the Fly" (1829) by Mary Howitt is a cautionary tale of seduction and betrayal which inspired a 1949 film and a 1965 Rolling Stones song, each sharing the same title, as well as a 1923 cartoon by Aesop Fables Studio.

 The poet Walt Whitman describes a ballooning spider in his 1868 poem, A Noiseless Patient Spider.

+Author Neil Gaiman popularised the African spider god Anansi in his book, Anansi Boys, where the protagonist learns that the trickster god was his father.